EnviroDIY/ModularSensors/README.md

 MaxBotixSonar_Range(&sonar, "customVarCode");
 ```

-In addition to the constructors for the sensor and variable, you *MUST* "begin" your stream instance within the main setup function.
+In addition to the constructors for the sensor and variable, you must remember to "begin" your stream instance within the main setup function.
 The baud rate must be set to 9600 for all MaxBotix sensors.

 ```cpp
 sonarStream.begin(9600);